membaza/users-service/README.md

 ```

 ### Refresh Login Token
-Request a new updated JWS authentication token by handing in the old (but still valid) one.
+Request a new updated JWT authentication token by handing in the old (but still valid) one.

 ```
 POST /users/refresh